All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 Teaching in the age of LLMs

-A student who learns to structure their question
+A student who learns to structure a prompt

 The classroom, then,